taivlam/cps218/assignment-ch-1.md

     * This comes from reading the text.

 ## Question 7
-> Which of the following are common methods for gaining support for Linux?<br>
+> Which of the following are common methods for gaining support for Linux?
+>
 > a. websites<br>
 > b.
 Linux User Groups<br>
 > c. online forums<br>